 First you need to grill your eggplants.
 We usually just use a stovetop grill though grill outside if the weather is nice!

-Take each eggplant slice and drizzle with olive oil on both sides.
+Take each eggplant and drizzle with olive oil on both sides.
 Grill until they’re soft.

-While that’s happening (it takes about 15 minutes on each side to grill the eggplants), get to cooking your pork (or turkey or chicken, those can work too).
+While that’s happening (it takes about 15 minutes on each side to grill the eggplants), get to cooking your ground pork (ground turkey, chicken and beef can work too).

 Put them together